Have you ever wondered how to make taro milk tea from scratch, only using natural ingredients?

 With its beautiful light purple color and sweet taste, taro milk is one of the most popular beverages in boba tea shops.

-You can easily make it using pre-made powder (like most stores do by the way), but have you ever wondered how to make it with real taro?
+You can make purple boba tea using pre-made powder (like most stores do), but did you know that you can also make taro milk using real taro?

-It turns out, making an authentic taro milk is quite easy to make.
+And actually, making an authentic taro milk is quite simple.

 This post may contain affiliate links.
 This means, if you make a purchase through one of these links, I may earn an affiliate commission at no extra cost to you.
 Here you can read my affiliate disclosure.